fabemiliano/TypeScriptLessons/README.md

 - Unions
 - Variables

-The ts files won't transpile because there are plenty of errors which doesn't let the task to be done.
+The ts files won't transpile correctly because there are plenty of errors which doesn't let the task to be done.
 These errors exist so it can be understood what is the cause.

-* The file tsconfig.json has the configuration for the tranpilation ran by the tsc command.
+* The file tsconfig.json has the configuration for the tranpilation ran by the tsc command in the terminal.
 To create the tsconfig.json use the CLI command tsc --init